majimboo/weebchat/README.md

 Suppose that the **loadbalancer** is a person, lets call him Guy.
 Guy is an egg sorter, he does this for a living and he is very good at it.

-The eggs he sorts are not your common eggs.
+The eggs he sorts are not your typical eggs.
 They come as normal eggs, plain white, then in-time they magically turn into a different color.
 This is when Guy needs to sort them.